Ron Ruelle hobbyDB

 We mention this because it’s been almost 20 years since Ty Beanie Babies abruptly ended their original production amidst the hype of being too popular.
 Wait, what?
 Well, the stuffed toys started out kind of rare, which sparked great interest.
 Also, each design was eventually “retired,” meaning the supply was cut off forever.
 Collectors were willing to pay a premium to complete their collections, and the increased interest convinced Ty to release more and more stuffies faster and faster.
 The craze looked unstoppable.
 Observe:

 But eventually, the market became flooded, collectors got tired of the chase, and the market tanked.
 Beanie Babies were so popular that no one wanted them anymore.
 And the kids who made up the original target market were getting old enough to not care about stuffed animals as much anymore.
-Ty abruptly ended the circus with a black bear called “The End” and moved onto other lines of stuffies marketed as toys, not collectors items.
+Ty moved onto other lines of stuffies marketed primarily as toys, not collectors items.

 According to some sources, though, Beanie Babies are headed for an uptick in interest.
 The kids who had them the first time around are now in their late 20s to mid 30s.
 Which means they have disposable income (possibly) and a sense of nostalgia (maybe).
 Combined with the fact that the supply of these toys hasn’t grown in two decades, well, they might be worth something again.
 So let’s look in on some possible values for some of the rarer Beanies.
 Well, here’s what people are asking, anyway, along with some real world results.